-In the semester in which the student completes their psychosocial fieldwork experience, they will complete a supervised clinical or simulated experience (6 hrs./week) in a medical, rehabilitation or community-based fieldwork setting for 50% of the fieldwork experience and a supervised clinical or simulated experience (6 hrs/week) in a psychosocial setting for 50% of the fieldwork experience.
-Students will also participate in ten hours of classroom instruction.
+In the semester in which the student completes their behavioral health fieldwork experience, they will complete one half of the fieldwork course in a medical, rehabilitation or community-based fieldwork setting and the second half in a psychosocial setting.
+Students will also participate in ten hours of classroom seminar.